rafaelfiume/Salume/README.md

 #### Application
 1) $DATABASE_URL is mandatory and points to the database.
 It must be set since there's no default value.
 2) $DATABASE_RELEASE_URL is optional, but recommended.
 Specify a value to it to run db scripts in the release environment (staging, prod).
 3) $PORT is mandatory, but usually set by Heroku.
 When necessary $PORT can be specified using --PORT=8081, for instance.
+4) $GITHUB_OAUTH_TOKEN (optional) is necessary when pushing Supplier-Acceptance-Tests into mvn-repo

 ## TODO List - aka User Stories ;)